yiwan330445/rcc/README.md

 ![RCC](/docs/title.png)

-RCC is a set of tooling that allows you to create, manage, and distribute Python-based self-contained automation packages - or robots :robot: as we call them.
-And run them on soft-containers that have access to rest of your machine.
+RCC allows you to create, manage, and distribute Python-based self-contained automation packages.
+RCC also allows you to run your automations in isolated Python environments so they can still access the rest of your machine.

+🚀 "Repeatable, movable and isolated Python environments for your automation."

-Together with [robot.yaml](https://robocorp.com/docs/setup/robot-yaml-format) configuration file, `rcc` is a foundation that allows anyone to build and share automation with ease.
+Together with [robot.yaml](https://robocorp.com/docs/setup/robot-yaml-format) configuration file, `rcc` is a foundation that allows anyone to build and share automation easily.

 <p align="center">
   <img width="400" src="./docs/robocorp_stack.png">